What is the likely group profile?

-One of our staff will be holding your name plate at the arrival terminal of the airport who will help you get to your Hotel.
+One of our in-country team members will be holding your name plate at the arrival terminal of the airport, and will transport you to your hotel.
 Please look out for your name plate displayed whilst exiting the terminal building.

-Kathmandu Airport is chaotic once you leave the baggage collection.
-Try not to be alarmed by the number of taxi drivers asking you if you need a lift as it’s normal practice.
-Kindly decline and wait for our staff whilst keeping a look out for you name plate.
-Our staff in Nepal will have you flight arrival details and will be ready and waiting to take you the hotel.
+Kathmandu Airport is chaotic once you leave the baggage collection area.
+Try not to be alarmed by the number of taxi drivers asking you if you need a lift, as it’s normal practice.
+Kindly decline and wait for our team member whilst keeping a look out for you name plate.
+Our team in Nepal will have your flight arrival details and will be ready and waiting to take you the hotel.

 Once you arrive in Nepal it’s easy to obtain a visa.
-This is upon arrival at the Kathmandu Airport or if you are getting in to Nepal from India overland, you can get your visa at the border immigration office.
+Visas can be procured upon arrival at the Kathmandu Airport, or if you are entering Nepal from India over land, you can get your visa at the border immigration office.
 The visa fees are 25$ for 14 days and 40$ for 30 days and 100$ for 60 days.
-If you would like get your Nepal visa arranged before you leave your home country, simply visit your local Nepalese embassy.
+If you would like get your Nepal visa arranged before you leave your home country, simply contact your local Nepalese embassy.

-During a regular trek the accommodation is very basic accommodation, however this is adventure travel and you will be trekking in some of the most remote places on the planet.
-However during the trek you can expect neat and clean beds with a comfortable mattress.
-Beds are quite small but after a hard days trekking they are the comfiest thing around.
-There is chimney heater in the dining hall where most of the groups congregate and trekkers huddle around this to keep warm into the night.
+During the trek, your accommodation will be very basic, as this is adventure travel and you will be trekking in some of the most remote places on the planet!
+However, during the trek you can expect neat and clean beds with comfortable mattresses.
+Beds are quite small, but after a hard days trekking they are the comfiest thing around.
+In Nepal, there is a chimney heater in the dining hall where most of the groups congregate and trekkers huddle around this to keep warm into the night.
 There are blankets available on request.
-Some of the lodges or tea houses we use also offer private bathrooms as some at higher altitudes are shared only.
+Some of the lodges or tea houses we use also offer private bathrooms, as some at higher altitudes are shared only.

-Expect to have only 3-4 showers on your trip.
-You can also have hot water on a bucket by request but at high altitude it is not easy to heat or use a shower.
-Our experienced Guide will instruct you on how to maintain personal hygiene whilst in the wilderness.
+In Nepal, expect to have only 3-4 showers on your trip.
+You can also have hot water on a bucket by request - but at high altitude it is not easy to heat water, or to use a shower.
+Our experienced Guides will instruct you on how to maintain personal hygiene whilst in the wilderness.

 Yes, there are telephone/internet facilities on most of the treks we operate except the very remote areas that we venture to.
 Our trek guide will also have a cell phone so that we can get in contact with you whilst you are on our trek.
-In most instances there is also WIFI available in the lodges we use even at high altitude but these are provided as an extra cost.
-If you need us to pass a message to your family we can do this upon request.
+In most instances there is also WIFI available in the lodges we use, even at high altitude but this is provided at an extra cost.
+If you need us to pass a message to your family, we can do this upon request.